 Apostle Kwadwo Safo Kantnka

-The founder of the Kristo Asafo church, Great KOSA network of companies has a weak or non-existent educational background, but he is one of the richest and most successful people in Ghana.
-He is believed to be the brain behind the newly launched Kantanka cars.
+The founder of the Kristo Asafo church, Great KOSA network of companies has a weak or non-existent formal educational background, but he is one of the richest and most successful people in Ghana.
+He is believed to be the brain behind Kantanka Automobile company.

 Nana Aba Anamoah